Brooklyn FC (2024): Academy

 On December 7, 2023, Brooklyn FC announced that Two Bridges Football Club, a New York City-based youth soccer organization, would become the club's official youth academy and would start playing in the USL Academy League in 2024.
 Maximilian Mansfield, the executive director of Two Bridges, was named president and CEO of Brooklyn FC.
 As of October 2024, Mansfield is no longer the CEO nor President of Brooklyn FC.

 The academy's U23 team started play in the semi-professional United Premier Soccer League (UPSL) 2024 as Brooklyn FC II.

 On June 12, 2024, the club announced that its U20 academy side would play an exhibition match against Ecuadorian Serie A club C.D.
 Cuenca on July 13.

 Stadium

 On January 19, 2024, it was reported that Brooklyn FC plan to play their matches at Maimonides Park in the Coney Island neighborhood of Brooklyn.
 That was confirmed by the league on January 31, announcing that the team had signed a multi-year deal.

 Maimonides Park is a 7,000-seat stadium on the Coney Island Boardwalk.
 It had briefly been the home of the second New York Cosmos in 2017, prior to that club going on hiatus.
 Brooklyn FC intends to use a different field orientation than the Cosmos previously used, leaving the pitcher's mound intact and "maximiz(ing) a lot of the space around the field".

 Before the women's opener in 2024, the club cited issues with the soccer turf installation that necessitated moving their first seven home matches to Rocco B. Commisso Soccer Stadium at Columbia University.

-Club chairman Matt Rizzetta has indicated that the club has had preliminary conversations with city officials and private developers on a location for a permanent stadium, which had been one of the required benchmarks before the club can move up to the second division.